onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 "yeah but it still sounds like communism!"
 STOP IT!
 and no, it's not about "tAx ThE RICh" - it's about socially engineering the rich/elite! (and everyone else)
+    convince the rich that there are better uses of their wealth and that there isn't such a need for control - convince them that there is a new status game in town - hold the moral high ground - be so high you don't even know where you are!

 if it turns out a single individual can outperform any form of collective intelligence and governance and can revolutionize multiple industries in the trillions - so be it!
 I WELCOME single individuals commanding tens of trillions of capital for the benefit of all - as long as they've earned it through competence and alignment and that there are accountability measures in place.